nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 .. sourcecode:: bash

-  $ ./waf configure --build-profile=debug --enable-examples --enable-tests
+  $ ./ns3 configure --build-profile=debug --enable-examples --enable-tests

-to tell Waf to build the debug versions of the |ns3| programs that includes the examples and tests.
+to tell ns3 to build the debug versions of the |ns3|
+programs that includes the examples and tests.
 You must still build the actual debug version of the code by typing

 .. sourcecode:: bash

-  $ ./waf
+  $ ./ns3

 Now, if you run the ``hello-simulator`` program, you should see the expected output.